Skip to main content

 }

-The Rhode Island buildings dataset from Microsoft data can be used to create a tileset that contains building footprints.
+The US building footprints dataset from Microsoft data can be used to create a tileset that contains building footprints, in this example, we'll be pulling data from Rhode Island.

 The map on the left is the building footprints tileset generated with a minzoom of 10 and maxzoom of 15.
 The map on the right is the building footprints tileset generated with the sample recipe above (minzoom of 13 and maxzoom of 15).
 If you zoom out, you'll see that the footprint data on the right disappears at zoom 13 and the building data on the left disappears at zoom 10.
 This is because of the differing minzoom values of the right versus left tileset.
 You can see that it is not beneficial to view the building footprint data at zoom 10, thus the optimal minzoom is 13.